After you get refugee status

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales

-You can use your BRP to confirm your:
+You can use a valid BRP or online status to confirm your:

 • identity